SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 1. In the `airportFrom` and `airportTo` fields, enter the 3-character location codes of your desired route.
 For instance you can search for direct flights from John F. Kennedy Airport in New York (`JFK`) to Las Vegas (`LAS`)

     ***Important***
-    The input parameter values are case-sensitive!
+    These input parameter values are case-sensitive!

     ***Warning***
     Due to a bug in the UI here, you need to enter the value in the ***second*** input parameter first; that is, enter the value for `airportTo` first, then press enter.
 At this point you'll see the value for the first input parameter has now been populated with the value from the second input parameter.
 Now enter the value for the first input parameter (`airportFrom`) and the calculation view will function correctly.